top of page

 The Inheritance of Identity

 Much of what we call identity is inherited long before we know we have the option of choice.
-We absorb it from family scripts, cultural traditions, economic class, gender norms, and early attachment patterns.
+We absorb it from family scripts, cultural traditions, culture, economic class, gender norms, ethnicity, religion, and early attachment patterns.
 In childhood, identity is assigned.
 In adolescence, we rebel against it.
 But it isn’t until around thirty that many of us begin to question it.

 Erikson, Revisited